Anna-KhrystynaKhauliak18/paws-streamlined/README.md

 - A PDF report is generated automatically for every audit
   - Default path: `audit_report.pdf`
   - Customize with `--pdf-output /path/report.pdf`
+- JSON output now includes `score_breakdown` entries so you can see every deduction applied to the 100-point baseline.
+- PDF output includes a **Score Explanation** section plus a detailed findings table (service, item, severity, details).

 Example: